Fast and exact simulations of stochastic epidemics on static and temporal networks: Models and Algorithms

 \subsubsection{non-Markovian Gillespie (nMGA)}

-The non-Markovian Gillespie algorithm (nMGA) \cite{boguna2014simulating} neglects variations in $\lambda(\tau)$ between subsequent global events.
-The cumulative distribution of the time until the next event is thereby approximated by
+The non-Markovian Gillespie algorithm (nMGA) \cite{boguna2014simulating} extends the Gillespie algorithm to time-varying infectiousness functions $\lambda(\tau)$ by neglecting variations in $\lambda(\tau)$ between subsequent global events.
+The cumulative distribution $\Phi(\tau)$ of the time until the next event is thereby approximated by the exponential distribution

 where $i$, $j$ ranges over all links such that node $i$ is infected and $\tau_i$ denotes the time since infection of node $i$.
-The algorithm becomes exact in the limit of many infected individuals, since the time between events goes to zero.
-However, since $\lambda(\tau_j)$ must be evaluated for every infected individual, a single time step takes a time proportional to the number of infected individuals.
+The algorithm tends to be exact when the number of infected individuals is very large, since the time between events tends to zero in this limit.
+However, since $\lambda(\tau_j)$ must be evaluated for every infected individual, a single time step has time complexity $\mathcal{O}(I R_0)$.